LAMH Recycle Ltd is your local Revolve accredited centre for low-cost refurbished computer equipment.

 Every household is entitled to 3 free uplifts per year for bulk items (the year runs from 1st April - 31st March).
 Please contact North Lanarkshire Council Cleansing Department on 01698-302010.

-The Age Scotland Helpline offers an independent, confidential telephone based information service to people aged fifty and over living in Scotland, and to those associated with them such as their carers and families - Telephone Number 0845 125 9732.
+The Age Scotland Helpline 0845-125-9732 offers an independent, confidential, telephone-based information service to people age 50 and over living in Scotland, and those associated with them (such as carers and families).

 One particular question being addressed by Age Scotland is "Are there any Council Tax discounts for people aged 60 and over"?
 The answer to this and many other questions can be found on Age Scotland website.